 01 of 08

-A turkey breast is a versatile cut of meat, and learning how to butterfly turkey breasts expands the possibilities even more.
-The butterfly technique basically means cutting the thick piece partially in half so that it forms a large, thinner piece.
-It can then either be sauteed as is (it'll cook faster than leaving the breast intact). or for example, covered with a flavorful filling and rolled up into a roulade.
+A turkey breast is a versatile cut of meat on its own, and learning how to butterfly and stuff a turkey breast expands the poultry's possibilities even more.
+The butterfly technique means cutting the thick piece of meat partially in half so that it forms a large, thinner piece.
+It can then either be sauteed as is (it'll cook faster than leaving the breast intact) or topped with a flavorful filling and rolled up into a roulade.

 02 of 08